Militarization of police: Effects

 A 2017 study found a statistically significant positive relationship between militarization of the police and fatalities from officer-involved shootings.

 Two studies in the American Economic Journal: Economic Policy concluded that federal grants of military equipment to local police under the 1033 Program led to a reduction in crime.
 However, these studies were criticized for using inappropriate data.
 Studies that used better data failed to replicate the findings of those studies.

 A 2018 study published in the journal PNAS found that "militarized police units are more often deployed in communities with large shares of African American residents, even after controlling for local crime rates".
 The study also found that "militarized policing fails to enhance officer safety or reduce local crime".

 In popular culture

-The 2015 video game Battlefield Hardline depicts a militarized police, and it depicts both police and criminals wielding military-grade equipment, including rifles, machine guns and grenade launchers.
+The 2015 video game Battlefield Hardline depicts a militarized police, and both police and criminals wielding military-grade equipment, including rifles, machine guns and grenade launchers.
 The developer's insistence on "fantasy" while meticulously recreating LA areas and loosely basing crimes in the game on real-life crimes has subsequently been criticized.

 The documentary Peace Officer, which is about police militarization in the U.S., won the 2015 Documentary Feature Competition Grand Jury award at the South by Southwest Film Festival.

 The documentary Do Not Resist by Craig Atkinson is also critical of the phenomenon of police militarization, as exemplified by law enforcement training courses taught by retired military officer Dave Grossman, who tells police officers, "You are men and women of violence."
 The film won the award for "Best Documentary Feature" at the Tribeca Film Festival.